 But like navigating any city–especially Chinese cities–there is a bit of a learning curve.
 So we’ve put together all the info you need to explore Dalian, public-transit-style.

-This post just deals with using the Dalian Metro, Dalian’s subway system.
-For information about using the bus system, click here.
+This post deals with using the Dalian Metro, Dalian’s subway system.
+There’s another post for using Dalian’s buses.

 Taking the Dalian Metro

 The Dalian subway system was only opened in 2003, so you can revel in the shiny, new and generally clean stations scattered along all four lines.
 Because it is so new, some map apps–ahem*Google Maps*ahem–won’t show you this transportation option when trying to get around.
 (We recommend using Baidu Maps to use while exploring China.)

 Like most subway stations in China, you need to go through a security check point before being let onto the platforms.
 We’ve never encountered problems here so it’s nothing to be concerned about.
 Just place any bag you’re carrying onto the conveyer belt to be X-rayed, airport style.
 If you’re carrying any water bottles, you may be asked to take a sip to ensure that it is, in fact, water.
 Again, no big deal, just sip away and waltz into the station.

 Single subway tickets can be bought at automated machines located in all of the stations, sometimes before the security checkpoint and sometimes after.
 These machines will show English instructions with a button on the touch screen.
 Simply choose the line and stop you are travelling to, and input the fare in cash–WeChat and Alipay aren’t accepted.
 Fares range from 2 to 4 yuan.
 Most machines take coins and small bills (less than 50 yuan), but occasionally only take one or the other.
 It will dispense a credit-card sized ticket.
 Hold onto this ticket for the duration of your journey.
 You need it to exit the subway!